open-telemetry/opentelemetry-dotnet-instrumentation/docs/internal/continuous-profiler.md

 > Continuous profiler is an experimental feature.
 It will be subject to change,
 > when <https://github.com/open-telemetry/oteps/pull/239> or <https://github.com/open-telemetry/oteps/pull/237>
 > are merged.
+The continuous profiler collects stack traces from the processes for two type of events:

+	* Periodically, for all threads.
+See Thread sampling.
+	* Memory allocation events.
+See Memory allocation.

+You can export stack traces to any observability back end that supports profiling.
 ## Thread sampling

 You can enable thread sampling using the custom plugin, which